Alexamk/RREFinder/README.md

         export HHLIB="/path/to/HHsuite/"
         export PATH="$HHLIB/bin:$HHLIB/scripts:$PATH"

-**If you compiled the code from source, make sure your $HHLIB points towards the newly built HHsuite folde in the /build folder.**
+**If you compiled the code from source, make sure your $HHLIB points towards the newly built HHsuite folder, e.g. in the /build folder.**
 If you followed the instructions as on the GitHub of HHsuite, the skeleton used to build it remains, which also contains a script folder.
 Pointing to this folder will cause errors.

 Then reboot the terminal or rerun the file (source ~/.bashrc)